Page Views

 Definition

-Page views measure the total number of times individual pages within a digital publication have been viewed by readers.
-Unlike unique visitors, page views count every instance a page is loaded, including repeat views by the same person.
-This metric provides granular insight into how readers move through and consume content within a flipbook or document.
+Page views measure the total number of times individual pages within a digital publication have been loaded and displayed to readers.
+Unlike unique visitors, which count distinct people, page views count every instance a page is rendered — including repeat views by the same person.
+If one reader views page 3 of your flipbook five times, that registers as five page views for that page.
+This granular, per-page metric provides direct insight into how readers navigate through and consume content within a flipbook or document, revealing reading patterns that publication-level metrics cannot capture.

 Why It Matters